Haruma-K/UnityDebugSheet/README.md

 Usage is as follows.

 1. Install [**In-game Debug Console**](https://github.com/yasirkula/UnityIngameDebugConsole).
 (There are several ways to install.)
-2. (Only if you install 1. not via Package Manager) Add `UDS_INGAMEDEBUGCOSOLE_SUPPORT` to Scripting Define Symbols.
+2. (Only if you install 1. not via Package Manager) Add `UDS_INGAMEDEBUGCOSOLE_SUPPORT` to Scripting Define Symbols and restart Unity.
 3. (Only if you use your own assembly) Add [UnityDebugSheet.IngameDebugConsole](Assets/UnityDebugSheet/Runtime/Extensions/IngameDebugConsole/UnityDebugSheet.IngameDebugConsole.asmdef) to the referenced assemblies.
 4. Write as `DebugPageBase.AddPageLinkButton<IngameDebugConsoleDebugPage>("In-Game Debug Console", onLoad: x => x.Setup(DebugLogManager.Instance));` to add page link cell.